Quantum geometry of bosonic Bogoliubov quasiparticles

 \section{Abstract}

-Topological and geometrical features arising in bosonic Bogoliubov-de Gennes (BdG) systems have mainly been studied by utilizing a generalized symplectic version of the Berry curvature and related Chern numbers.
+Bosonic Bogoliubov de Gennes (BBdG) Hamiltonians describe the excitations of weakly interacting Bose condensates as well as photonic systems under parametric driving.
+Their topological features have been studied mainly by utilizing a generalized symplectic version of the Berry curvature and related Chern numbers.
+However, a full characterization of geometrical features in BBdG systems is still lacking.
 Here, we propose a symplectic quantum geometric tensor (SQGT), whose imaginary part leads to the previously studied symplectic Berry curvature, while the real part gives rise to a symplectic quantum metric, providing a natural distance measure in the space of bosonic Bogoliubov modes.
-We propose how to measure all components of the SQGT by extracting excitation rates in response to periodic modulations of the systems' parameters.
-Moreover, we connect the symplectic Berry curvature to a generalized symplectic anomalous velocity term for Bogoliubov Bloch wave packets.
+The SQGT is directly related to observable properties of BBdG systems.
+We show how to measure all components of the SQGT by extracting excitation rates in response to periodic modulations of the systems' parameters.
+Moreover, we connect the symplectic Berry curvature to a generalized symplectic anomalous velocity term for Bogoliubov-Bloch wave packets.
 We test our results for a bosonic Bogoliubov-Haldane model.